 This year, we decided to try something different.
 We love the town where we live, and Kathy & I are both heavily involved in Red Lodge.
 She works on the Christmas Stroll every year and I’m the announcer for the big 4th of July parade.
 We’ve served on volunteer boards all over town, from the Chamber of Commerce and Downtown Merchants & Lodging Association to the Yellowstone Wildlife Sanctuary and the Festival of Nations.

-So I wrote a Red Lodge version of the Clement Moore’s original this year, and Kathy did a little video as I read it on the air.
+So I wrote a Red Lodge version of the Clement Moore’s original in 2017, and Kathy did a little video as I read it on the air.
 We hope you enjoy it!

 A Red Lodge Night Before Christmas

 ©2017-2020 Gary Robson

 ‘Twas the night before Christmas in Red Lodge, Montana

 The whole town was anxiously waiting for Santa;

 There were cookies laid out with some milk in a cup,

 In hopes that St. Nicholas soon would show up;

 The children were nestled all snug in their beds;